-Submissions address grade-level CCSS for foundational skills by providing instruction in phonics, word recognition, vocabulary, syntax, and reading fluency in a research-based and transparent progression.
+Submissions address grade-level CCSS for foundational skills by providing instruction in concepts of print, letter recognition, phonemic awareness, phonics, word awareness, vocabulary development, syntax, and reading fluency in a research-based and transparent progression.

 What to look for: Foundational reading elements that are gradually interwoven with one another-from simple to complex-so that students come to understand and use the system of correspondences that characterize written English.
 Materials should provide ample opportunities for students to understand and fully learn the foundational reading skills.